jyates/cruise-control-wiki/Pluggable-Components.md

 * **PotentialNwOutGoal**: A goal that ensures the potential network output (when all the replicas becomes leaders) on each of the broker do not exceed the broker’s network outbound bandwidth capacity.

-* **ResourceDistributionGoal**: Attempt to make the workload variance among all the brokers are within a certain range.
+* **ResourceDistributionGoals**: Attempt to make the resource utilization variance among all the brokers are within a certain range.
 This goal does not do anything if the cluster is in a low utilization mode (when all the resource utilization of each broker is below a configured percentage.)
+This is not a single goal, but consists of the following separate goals for each of the resources.
+    * DiskUtilDistributionGoal
+    * NetworkInboundUtilDistributionGoal
+    * NetworkOutboundUtilDistributionGoal
+    * CpuUtilDistributionGoal

-* **LeaderBytesInDistributionGoals**: Attempt to make the leader bytes in rate on each host to be balanced.
+* **LeaderBytesInDistributionGoal**: Attempt to make the leader bytes in rate on each host to be balanced.

 * **TopicReplicaDistributionGoal**: Attempt to make the replicas of the same topic are evenly distributed across the entire cluster.